microsoft/prose/documentation/prose/tutorial.md

 * A witness function takes as input a spec on the output of *the entire operator expression*, and outputs a spec on the output of *one parameter program in that expression*.
 * Ideally, the spec produced by a witness function is necessary and sufficient to satisfy the given outer spec.
 You can also write an *imprecise* witness function, whose produced spec is only necessary for the outer spec to hold (in other words, it is an *overapproximation*).
 Such a witness function says "I cannot constrain this parameter precisely, but I can narrow down the space of possibilities.
 All valid parameter programs should satisfy my produced spec, but there may be some invalid ones that also satisfy it."
   To mark a witness function as imprecise, add a property `Verify = true` to its `[WitnessFunction]` attribute.
-* You don't need to define witness functions for parameters that are grammar variables in a state (such as `inp`).
+* You don't need to define witness functions for parameters that are grammar variables in a state (such as `x`).
 More generally, you don't need to define witness functions for a parameter $p$ if all DSL programs that may derive from $p$ do not include any constant literals.
 * You don't need to define witness functions for operators from the standard library (with some exceptions).
 * Returning `null` from a witness function means "The given spec is inconsistent, no program can possibly satisfy it."
 * **Hint:** use C# `nameof` operator with your `Semantics` implementations to provide an operator name in the `[WitnessFunction]` attribute.